Eulogy by Lindsey Crane (Lindsey’s grandson)

-Thank you Lindsey for the interest you showed in our children, your mentoring and for guiding them in the important things in life, your hospitality and your entertainment.
-The impression you have made has been lasting as all this information has come from their fond memories of you.
+Thank you Lindsey for the interest you showed in our children, you’re mentoring and for guiding them in the important things in life, your hospitality and your entertainment.
+The impression you have made has been lasting as all this information has come directly from their fond memories of you.

 The “Whites” arrived in Tenindewa in the season of 74/75 and it has to be said except for the loud bang or the lack there-of, to the folk of Tenindewa it was very much like what was befell those poor souls in Hiroshima…..life was never to be the same again.